Hisashi Kobayashi: Early life in Japan

 Hisashi Kobayashi was born in Tokyo, Japan.

 The mathematician Shoshichi Kobayashi (1932–2012) was Hisashi's elder brother.

 Hisashi studied at the University of Tokyo, and completed a Bachelor of Engineering and Master of Engineering in electrical engineering in 1961 and 1963, respectively.
-He was a recipient of Sugiyama Schloarship (1958–61) and RCA David Sarnoff Scholarship (1960).
+He was a recipient of Sugiyama Scholarship (1958–61) and RCA David Sarnoff Scholarship (1960).

 He worked as a radar system designer at Toshiba, Kawasaki in 1963–65.